brianlulu/arketf/README.md

     - [ ] Fix database relation
     - [ ] Use Django rest framework
 - [ ] Easy Frontend (charts and table)

+# Notes
+Maybe Start a new version of everything??